open-telemetry/opentelemetry-collector-contrib/processor/logdedupprocessor/README.md

 ## How It Works
 1. The user configures the log deduplication processor in the desired logs pipeline.
-2. Each log entry for which any of the `conditions` evaluates `true` is aggregated over the configured `interval`.
+2. If the processor does not provide `conditions`, all logs are considered eligible for aggregation.
+If the processor does have configured `conditions`, all log entries where at least one of the `conditions` evaluates `true` are considered eligible for aggregation.
+Eligible identical logs are aggregated over the configured `interval`.
+Logs are considered identical if they have the same body, resource attributes, severity, and log attributes.
 Logs that do not match any condition in `conditions` are passed onward in the pipeline without aggregating.
-Logs are considered identical if they have the same body, resource attributes, severity, and log attributes.
 3. After the interval, the processor emits a single log with the count of logs that were deduplicated.
 The emitted log will have the same body, resource attributes, severity, and log attributes as the original log.
 The emitted log will also have the following new attributes:

     - `log_count`: The count of logs that were deduplicated over the interval.
 The name of the attribute is configurable via the `log_count_attribute` parameter.